aravinda-1402/Diabetes-Prediction-using-Machine-Learning/README.md

 # Pima Indians Diabetes Database
-Paper accepted at IEEE 4th International Conference on Inventive Research in Computing Applications (ICIRCA 2022)
+Paper accepted at <b>'IEEE 4th International Conference on Inventive Research in Computing Applications (ICIRCA 2022).'</b>

 ## Predicting the onset of diabetes